stats60/stats60.github.io/prospectus/index.md

 ## Course assistance and personal support

 In every quarter we have taught, there have been individual students who have encountered life-altering challenges, so it is not the case that empathy and compassion have only just become relevant.
 However, the magnitude of the current crisis underscores the need to support each other.
 If you feel overwhelmed for any reason—by work for this class, or a family issue, or just the weight of the present moment for the globe, please don’t hesitate to reach out.
 Or, if you just need to talk, or have us send you a kitten video, or if you need extra tutoring support in the class, we are here for you.
 Please ask us. *Please ask us.*

+## Acknowledgments

+This course would not be possible without the help of many dedicated teachers and colleagues.
+I will borrow heavily from [Russ Poldrack](poldracklab.stanford.edu)'s material for the lectures, and from [Kenneth Tay](kjytay.github.io)'s material for the labs.